5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/weapons.rst

 * within 50 nm of the target

 Once a lock is acquired the recticle does not have to be kept over the target.
 However, if the recticle is moved too far away before the missile is shot, then the lock will get broken.

+On the PPA page you can change between filtering on naval only, surface only or all (showing naval and surface stuff).